vdbrink/vdbrink.github.io/homeassistant/homeassistant_templates.md

 ##### Example directory structure

-In the `configuration.yaml` you can add a line to link to a file with your templates, for example a file only for binary sensors.
+In the `configuration.yaml`, you can add a line that links to a file with your templates, for example a file only for binary sensors.
-In the configuration file add the line `binary_sensors: !include binary_sensor.yaml`.
+Add the line `binary_sensors: !include binary_sensor.yaml` to the configuration file.
 Place the file `binary_sensor.yaml` in the root next to the configuration file.
 That file can look like this:
 ```yaml